-Ans – Yes, taxpayers can change the frequency of filing return when they file for the first time during one financial year.
+Yes, taxpayers can change the frequency of filing returns when they file for the first time during one financial year.
 However, they are allowed this provision only once.

-Ans – In case of document rejection, a supplier will receive intimidation only after the recipient files their return.
+In document rejection, a supplier will receive intimidation only after the recipient files their return.

-Ans – No. In this case, recipients will have to reject the documents to allow any amendments from the supplier’s behalf.
+No. In this case, recipients will have to reject the documents to allow amendments on the supplier’s behalf.